Flacourtia montana

-Flacourtia montana is a plant in the family of Salicaceae.
+Flacourtia montana is a species of plant in the family Salicaceae.
 It is native to southern Asia.
 The species presents as a tree up to 20 m in height.

 Description

 The tree can attain height about 25 m and girth up to 1.7 m.
 Tree trunk will be covered with sharp stout thorns at its base.
-Young parts of the tree is hirsute and young leaves are reddish.
-Leaves are simple and shows alternate phyllotaxy.
+Young parts of the tree are hirsute and young leaves are reddish.
+Leaves are simple and show alternate phyllotaxy.
 Petiole is pubescent with a length of 0.3-0.8 cm.
 Lamina size: 7-15 × 4-8 cm.
 Leaf shape is elliptic-oblong with acuminate leaf apex and crenate leaf margin.
 The leaf is 3-nerved at the base with 4-7 pairs of secondary nerves.
-Flowers are edible ,dioecious, seen in axillary cymes.
+Flowers are edible, dioecious, seen in axillary cymes.
 Fruits are spherical, smooth, scarlet red, with a size of 1-1.5 cm across.

 Distribution

-This flora is endemic to semi-evergreen and moist deciduous forests of Western Ghats, up to 1000 m (1800 m), in Maharashtra, Karnataka, Tamil Nadu and Kerala.
+This species is endemic to semi-evergreen and moist deciduous forests of Western Ghats, up to 1000 m (1800 m), in Maharashtra, Karnataka, Tamil Nadu and Kerala.

 It is also known as Gajale, Hennu sampige, Nayibelain in Kannada, Tabluka in Tulu and Charal-maram in Malayalam.